JohnSnowLabs/johnsnowlabs/docs/_posts/Ahmetemintek/2024-01-15-drug_parser_en.md

 ## References

-This model was trained with the data from https://pillintrip.com
+This model was trained with in-house datasets.